LEADERSHIP & MEMBERSHIP CLASSES

-The Leadership of Highland County Volunteer Rescue Squad is comprised of the County EMS Chief, Deputy Chief, and the Volunteer Officers.
+The Leadership of Highland County Volunteer Rescue Squad is comprised of the Volunteer Officers and the Highland County Volunteer Rescue Squad Board of Directors.
 The Officers are comprised of the Executive and Operational Branches.
-County positions are appointed by the Highland Board of Supervisors and Volunteer Officers are elected by the membership annually each December.
+Volunteer Officers and Board Members are elected by the membership bi-annually each December.

 The Highland County Volunteer Rescue Squad is an all volunteer organization that answers roughly 240-300 calls each year.
 Highland County provides paid personnel to help with administrative and operational leadership, as well as Advanced Life Support (ALS) assists.
 This squad is very dependent on people like you to volunteer your time to provide care for those in need.
 Volunteering has many intangible benefits and is exceptionally rewarding for our providers.